 - 1. The 4-H Livestock Auction will be held on the final Saturday evening of the fair.
-The sale order will be randomized each year, with swine and beef alternating between first and last. - 2.
+The sale order will be randomized each year, with swine and beef alternating between first and last. - a.
+The auction program per specie will be as follows: Top 2 awards, 10-year members, other specie participants - 2.
 A 4-H member may sell only one animal through the auction. - 3.
-4-H members must show their own animal in the livestock auction unless the 4-H Fair Board President and Barn Superintendent approve a written request for a substitute 4-H showman. - 4.
+4-H members must show their own animal in the livestock auction unless the 4-H Fair Board President and Barn Superintendent approve a substitute 4-H showman. - 4.
 Any animal that goes through the Livestock Auction must go on the processing truck.
-No keepers will be allowed. - 5.
-The 4-H Livestock Auction is completely financed by the 4-H Fair Board; therefore, auction checks will not be issued to anyone until the majority of the money has been collected from the buyers.
+No keepers will be allowed, 4-Hers and families who do not put their animal that is sold on the processing truck will forfeit their auction check and will not be allowed to participate in the following fair's livestock auction. - 5.
+The 4-H Fair Board completely finances the 4-H Livestock Auction; therefore, auction checks will not be issued to anyone until the majority of the money has been collected from the buyers.
 This can be as long as four to six weeks. - 6.
-All 4-H members participating in the live sale will have a 2% deduction from each sale to help defray auction expenses. - 7.
-Animals will sell only at the weight as noted at the fair weigh-in. - 8.
+All 4-H members participating in the live sale will have a 2% deduction from each sale to help defray auction expenses.

+- 7. Animals will sell only at the weight as noted at the fair weigh-in. - 8.
 Any animal sold through the Warren County 4-H Auction must have been previously shown in the respective Warren County 4-H Livestock Show.
-4-H market animals shall not contain any identifiable or unidentifiable foreign substance including: drugs, steroids, or chemicals greater than those standards established by the USDA or FDA as permissible for sale for consumption as human food both on the day of show and the day of shipment to market from the fair. - 9.
+4-H market animals shall not contain any identifiable or unidentifiable foreign substance, including drugs, steroids, or chemicals greater than those standards established by the USDA or FDA as permissible for sale for consumption as human food both on the day of the show and the day of shipment to market from the fair. - 9.
 When displaying their animal during the auction, 4-H members are expected to dress appropriately.
-This includes wearing full length pants and shoes or boots that cover and protect the entire foot.
+This includes wearing full-length pants and shoes or boots that cover and protect the entire foot.

-AUCTION SIGN UP TIMES and Sale Bid
+AUCTION SIGN-UP TIMES and Sale Bid

 Animals MUST be signed up or withdrawn for the auction by 12 pm on Friday of the fair.
-Only exhibitors that have sweepstakes and reserve sweepstakes animals may be allowed to substitute their auction animal with another eligible animal that they exhibited at the fair after the deadline, and only until 6 pm on Friday.
+Only exhibitors with sweepstakes and reserve sweepstakes animals may be allowed to substitute their auction animal with another eligible animal they exhibited at the fair after the deadline, and only until 6 pm on Friday.